morrildl/warden/README.md

 protected hardware (HSM), such as a crypto smartcard.
 This would require driver support for particular hardware, though.

 Warden is pretty low overhead -- you could even install it on a Raspberry Pi.
+It is also designed to have minimal dependencies, so that it doesn't have a large security footprint.

-# Usage
+# Purpose & Deployment

 Different hardware requires different signing schemes -- signing an image for secure boot on an STM32 microcontroller is very different from signing an Android .APK application file, for example.